Bob Hoskins: Death

-Hoskins was diagnosed with Parkinson's disease in 2011.
-He retired from acting in August 2012.
-On 29 April 2014, Hoskins died of pneumonia at a London hospital, aged 71.
+On 8 August 2012, Hoskins announced his retirement from acting, having been diagnosed with Parkinson's disease in 2011.
+On 29 April 2014, he died of pneumonia at a London hospital, aged 71.
 He was survived by his wife Linda and his four children.

-Among actors who paid tribute at his funeral were Stephen Fry, Samuel L. Jackson, and Helen Mirren.
-Hoskins is buried in Highgate Cemetery in London.
+Among the actors who paid tribute at Hoskins's funeral were Stephen Fry, Samuel L. Jackson, and Helen Mirren.
+He is buried in Highgate Cemetery in London.